 Due Dates

-Assessment design around due dates is one of the pressure points felt by the teaching team around designing assessment in an accessible and inclusive manner for large enrollment courses.
-This will impact assessment design choices such as scaffolded assignments, or using different kinds of grading approaches like ungrading or specifications grading.
+Inclusive and accessible assessment design around due dates is often one of the pressure points felt by teaching teams of large enrollment courses.
+Options the teaching team could explore include scaffolded assignments, or using different kinds of grading approaches like ungrading or specifications grading.

-The literature can support design decisions made for the course.
-The resources include articles that speak to implementation of a “life-happens pass” in courses to support pressure on due dates in a more inclusive manner for learners.
+The literature speaks to implementation of a “life-happens pass” in courses to support pressure on due dates in a more inclusive manner for learners.
 This also allows the teaching team to discuss, ahead of time, how they will support assessments submitted at different times, which may include a schedule of grading responsibilities.

 Group Assignments or Activities